A Spirit of Community

 Categories. • Churches & Religion • Education •

 Credits.
-This page was last revised on February 15, 2018.
+This page was last revised on March 17, 2019.
 This page originally submitted on September 1, 2013, by Tom Fuchs of Greenbelt, Maryland.
-This page has been viewed 425 times since then and 48 times this year.
-Photos: 1, 2, 3, 4. submitted on September 1, 2013, by Tom Fuchs of Greenbelt, Maryland.
+This page has been viewed 445 times since then and 15 times this year.
+Last updated on March 8, 2019, by Devry Becker Jones of Washington, District of Columbia.
+Photos: 1, 2, 3, 4. submitted on September 1, 2013, by Tom Fuchs of Greenbelt, Maryland. • Devry Becker Jones was the editor who published this page.